skhidrapure/bikesharing/README.md

 ![](Resources/Story_6.png)

 This is an additional visualization suggested for future analysis.
-The above screenshoot shows the bike repairs required for the particular Bikeid.
+The above screenshoot shows the bike repairs required with reference to Bikeid.

 ![](Resources/Top_10_startend_station.png)

 ![](Resources/Bottom_10_startend_station.png)

 The above Top 10 start & end time locations & the Bottom 10 start & end time locations visualizations is a very good data for analyzing the data.
-This visualization helps the investors to hel forsee the time & areas for bike repairs or inventory.
-It also gives the details where the bikes need to present & how many bikes can be anticipitated in these regions/locations.
+This visualization helps the investors to help forsee the time slots & areas for bike repairs or inventory.
+It also gives the details where the bikes need to present or how many bikes need to be present in these regions/locations to meet the customers demand.

 TABLEAU PUBLIC URL
 https://public.tableau.com/app/profile/shweta7357/viz/DESMOINESBIKE-SHARINGANALYSIS/Story1?publish=yes